PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 ### Standalone Mode

 Another way that Gazebo SITL can be connected is in _standalone mode_.
-In standalone mode PX4 SITL and Gazebo are started separately in their own terminals.
+In this mode PX4 SITL and Gazebo are started separately in their own terminals.
 By default these terminals are on the same host, but you can also connect SITL and Gazebo instances running on any two devices on the network (or even different networks if you use a VPN to connect them).

 You start PX4 in standalone mode by prefixing the `make` command with `GZ_PX4_STANDALONE=1`: